-By the time children leave our school, we expect them to have developed the life skills needed to communicate effectively and with confidence through speaking and listening, writing, reading fluently and showing an understanding of English in a range of situations.
+We believe that a quality English curriculum should develop children’s love of reading, writing and discussion.
+By the time children leave Kingsway Primary School, we expect them to have developed the life skills needed to communicate effectively and with confidence through speaking and listening, writing, reading fluently.

-Children have access to a wide range of reading opportunities that include:
+At Kingsway Primary School children regularly access a wide range of reading opportunities that include:

 - Guided reading